boazbk/tcs/lec_01_introduction.md

 ### Beyond Karatsuba's algorithm

-It turns out that the ideas of Karatsuba can be further extended to yield asymptotically faster multiplication algorithms, as was shown by Toom and Cook in the 1960s.
-But this was not the end of the line.
+Toom and Cook extended in the ideas of Karatsuba to get even faster multiplication algorithms, but this was not the end of the line.
-In 1971, Schönhage and Strassen gave an even faster algorithm using the _Fast Fourier Transform_; their idea was to somehow treat integers as "signals" and do the multiplication more efficiently by moving to the Fourier domain.^[The _Fourier transform_ is a central tool in mathematics and engineering, used in a great number of applications.
+In 1971, Schönhage and Strassen improved on the Toom-Cook algorithm using the _Fast Fourier Transform_; their idea was to somehow treat integers as "signals" and do the multiplication more efficiently by moving to the Fourier domain.^[The _Fourier transform_ is a central tool in mathematics and engineering, used in a great many applications.
 If you have not seen it yet, you will hopefully encounter it at some point in your studies.]
 The latest asymptotic improvement was given by Fürer in 2007 (though it only starts beating the Schönhage-Strassen algorithm for truly astronomical numbers).
-And yet, despite all this progress, we still don't know whether or not there is an $O(n)$ time algorithm for multiplying two $n$ digit numbers!
+Yet, despite all this progress, we still don't know whether or not there is an $O(n)$ time algorithm for multiplying two $n$ digit numbers!

 :::  {.remark title="Matrix Multiplication (advanced note)" #matrixmult}
-(We will  have several such "advanced" or "optional" notes and sections throughout this book.
-These may assume background that not every student has, and  can be safely skipped over as none of the future parts will depend on them.)
+(This book contains many "advanced" or "optional" notes and sections.
+These may assume background that not every student has, and  can be safely skipped over as none of the future parts depends on them.)

-It turns out that a  similar idea as Karatsuba's can be used to speed up _matrix_ multiplications as well.
+Ideas similar to Karatsuba's can be used to speed up _matrix_ multiplications as well.
 Matrices are a powerful way to represent linear equations and operations, widely used in a great many applications of scientific computing, graphics, machine learning, and many many more.

 One of the basic operations one can do with two matrices is to _multiply_ them.